gratipay/inside.gratipay.com/www/appendices/security-program.md

 ## How to Report a Security Vulnerability

 If you believe you’ve found a security vulnerability in one of our products or platforms, please [send it to us on HackerOne](https://hackerone.com/gratipay/reports/new).

+Please provide detailed reports with reproducible steps.
+If the report is not detailed enough to reproduce the issue, the issue will not be eligible for bounty.
+Bonus points for reports containing the affected code from our [GitHub repository](https://github.com/gratipay) and possibly even patches.

+Also we ask you nicely to cite references and not to copy/paste entire reports.
+If a researcher copies their entire report (or most of the key sections) from elsewhere, they will not be awarded a bounty.

 ### Email